EliottFerry/gidox/README.md

 The extension of the files are `.gid`

-### Syntaxe
+### Syntax

-The syntaxe is similar as the one in C language.
+The syntax is similar as the one in C language.
 Lignes end with a semi-column, and the code is not indentation-based like Python.

 ### Comments